 Be careful when using self service areas in restaurants/cafés where food is in open containers.
 Even though dishes might not contain the food you react to, it’s easy for a small amount to get into a dish accidentally, either because containers are next to each other, or because people use the same tongs or spoons for different dishes.

 When the allergy information on food labels is missing or incorrect, or if there is some other allergy risk, the affected foods need to be withdrawn from sale.

-When this happens, the Food Standards Agency, or one of the allergy support groups, can let you know by issuing an allergy alert.
-If you want to know when a food has been withdrawn because of a food allergy risk, you can sign up for a free SMS text message or email service on the Food Standards Agency’s website.
+When this happens, Food Standards Scotland will issue allergy alert.
+If you want to know when a food has been withdrawn because of a food allergy risk, you can sign up to our free allergy alert service: